 Isla Mujeres is possibly one of my favorite beach getaways in all of Mexico (except for my beloved Tulum, of course).
 It has a bit of everything: quiet beaches, beautiful water, busy downtown, plenty of souvenir shops full of my favorite kinds of tchotchke, fun and cheap bars, and amazing seafood.

 We spent five days lounging around Isla Mujeres eating as much as possible and drinking a few too many micheladas.
+There are a decent amount of things to do on Isla Mujeres, but mostly I just relaxed and ate delicious food.
 These are all my favorite places for eating, drinking, lounging, and sleeping.

 How to Get to Isla Mujeres